holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.2.2 Striking Invalid Governance

 Any Partner may ask a Circle's Secretary to rule on the validity of any Governance within that Circle or any Sub-Circle thereof.
 If the Secretary concludes it violates the rules of this Constitution, the Secretary must strike it from the Circle's records.
-After doing so, the Secretary must promptly communicate what they struck and why to all Circle Membres within that Circle.
+After doing so, the Secretary must promptly communicate what they struck and why to all Circle Members of that Circle.

 ### 2.3 Individual Initiative